marcoverpas/keynote_speech_Florence/README.md

 1. A share of durable goods (hence socio-economic stock) is discarded in every period

-1. Both waste and emissions are produced only by the firm sector
+1. Emissions are produced only by the firm sector

 Behavioural equations draw inspiration from the works of [Dafermos, Nikolaidi, and Galanis (2017, 2018)](https://define-model.org/).
 The main code of Model ECO-IO-PC is available [here](https://github.com/marcoverpas/keynote_speech_Florence/blob/main/1_ECO-3IO-PC-Model.R).
 New variables and coefficients are defined between line 94 and line 133.
 The blocks providing the additional equations for the ecosystem are those included between line 251 and 334.